This project is funded by the UK Government through the UK Community Renewal Fund.

 Community Tool Shed

-If your garden is overgrown and in need of some maintenance, or you are simply interested in improving your gardening skills, there’s a free opportunity through Community Boost Central.
+If your garden is overgrown and in need of some maintenance.
+Or you are simply interested in improving your gardening skills.
+Then there’s a free chance through Community Boost Central.

-You will be provided with the tools, training, support and advice needed to bring your garden back to life.
+You'll be provided with the tools, training, support and advice needed to bring your garden back to life.
 You can borrow the tools for an agreed length of time, with a delivery and pick-up service available.
-The Tool Shed scheme is open to anyone who is unemployed in the Barnsley Central Area (The council wards of Worsbrough, Dodworth, Kingstone, Stairfoot and Central)
+The Tool Shed scheme is open to anyone who is unemployed in the Barnsley Central Area.
+These are the council wards of Worsbrough, Dodworth, Kingstone, Stairfoot and Central)

 Public arts programme